spotinst/help/src/docs/ocean-cd/getting-started/end-to-end.md

 # End-to-End Setup

-This procedure provides a description of how to install the operator, create services and migrate your workloads with Ocean CD.
-You will be provided with an end-to-end  description of the flow in order to successfully perform your very first rollout using the Spot console.
+This procedure describes how to install the operator, create services and Spot Deployments as well as your Ocean CD entities.
+This procedure provides end-to-end insights of the OceanCD flow you will perform in order to successfully trigger your very first deployment.

 ## Prerequisites

-* Install OLM:

-  Run the command:

-  `curl -sL https://github.com/operator-framework/operator-lifecycle-manager/releases/download/v0.20.0/install.sh | bash -s v0.20.0`
 * Run Kubernetes cluster in Azure, Google, or Amazon
-* Required level of permissions:
-  - Admin on Spot Console
-  - Approval to trigger a change in your deployment via your CI tool
+* OceanCD’s [CLI](https://github.com/spotinst/spot-oceancd-cli#installation) tool is installed.
+If you do not have it installed already, you can run the following command to install it:
+`brew install spotinst/tap/oceancd`
 * If you are using permit lists or tools like OPA, please permit the following images:
   - docker.io/spotinst/spot-oceancd-operator:$VERSION
   - docker.io/spotinst/spot-oceancd-operator-catalog:latest